 B.A.
 Washington University (1992); Ph.D.
 Harvard (1998).
-Nicholas Dames is a specialist in the novel, with particular attention to the novel of the nineteenth century in Britain and on the European continent.
-His interests include novel theory, the history of reading, and the aesthetics of prose fiction from the seventeenth century to the present.
+Nicholas Dames is a specialist in the history and theory of the novel, with particular attention to the novel in Britain and on the European continent since the early nineteenth century.
+His scholarship and public-facing criticism are primarily directed toward questions of temporality in fictional form, the novel’s place in the history of reading, and the political and aesthetic afterlives of realist fiction since WWII.

-He has been a recipient of Columbia's Presidential Teaching Award (2005), a Charles Ryskamp Fellowship from the American Council of Learned Societies (2005-6), the Lenfest Distinguished Faculty Award (2008), and the Mark Van Doren Award for Teaching (2013).
+Dames has been a recipient of Columbia's Presidential Teaching Award (2005), a Charles Ryskamp Fellowship from the American Council of Learned Societies (2005-6), the Lenfest Distinguished Faculty Award (2008), and the Mark Van Doren Award for Teaching (2013).
 In 2009 he served as Chair of the MLA's Executive Division on Prose Fiction, and from 2011-2014 he was Chair of the Department of English and Comparative Literature.
-Along with Prof. Susan Pedersen of the History Department he co-runs British Studies at Columbia.
-In 2020-2021 he is a Senior Faculty Fellow at the Heyman Center for the Humanities.
-His current project, “A History of the Chapter,” studies the development of the chapter—as a literary form and as an aspect of book design— over two millennia, from the textual cultures of late antiquity, particularly the editorial and scribal practices of early Christianity, to the modern novel.